-What's the value of an associate degree in radiologic technology certification?
+What's the value of an associate degree in radiologic technology certification and registration?

 Quality patient care relies on cognitive skills and knowledge developed through coursework included in the general education requirements of an associate degree program.
 Communication skills, sociological understanding, and psychological insights contribute greatly to an individual's ability to function within the profession.

 Does the degree have to be in radiological sciences?

 No…any associate degree awarded by an institution accredited by a mechanism acceptable to ARRT — by virtue of its general education foundation — will meet the requirement.

 What will happen to individuals who already hold a certification and registration when the academic degree requirement takes effect on January 1, 2015?

 The degree requirement will not apply to certifications and registrations earned prior to January 1, 2015.
 Anybody who graduates from an educational program after December 31, 2014, will be held to the degree requirement.

 Hospital-based programs will still be able to prepare candidates for ARRT certification and registration if those individuals hold or earn associate degrees on their own or in conjunction with programs having a community college affiliation.

 What about those of us who graduated from hospital-based programs who may want to add a post-primary — maybe mammography or CT — credential?
 Will we have to go back to school?